 - resubmitting all or part of the work.

 A warning is recorded on a University register for seven years to document that you’ve been counselled about academic integrity rules.

 Breaches due to academic misconduct (i.e. intentional or reckless)

 If the breach is found to be intentional or reckless, the matter is reported to the Associate Dean of the faculty and will be investigated as academic misconduct.
-The Associate Dean (or nominee) may deal with the matter or refer it to a faculty discipline panel.
+The Associate Dean (or nominee) may deal with the matter or refer it to a student misconduct panel.

 For more information on the panel hearing process, see Part 7 of the Monash University (Council) Regulations (pdf, 0.25 mb).

 The penalties depend on the seriousness of the offence and whether you’ve been counselled before.

 - a zero mark for the assessment task